 Her trial experience includes all aspects of trial in state and federal courts and oral arguments in front of the Wisconsin Supreme Court and the Seventh Circuit Court of Appeals.

-In addition to her real estate practice, Smitha has experience in trust and estate disputes involving multiple beneficiaries, high net worth assets, wills and trusts, including acting as a court-appointed Personal Representative for an estate.
+In addition to her real estate practice, Smitha has experience in trust and estate disputes involving multiple beneficiaries, high net worth assets, wills and trusts and has acted as the court appointed Personal Administrator of a high net worth estate.